 - Installation is more complex than alternatives

 - Water is wasted during the regeneration process

 - Requires scheduled maintenance, cleaning & sodium top-ups

-The Fleck Iron Pro 2 Combination Water Softener Iron Filter is a digital metered all in one water softener and iron filter for whole house use.
+The Fleck Iron Pro 2 Water Softener is a digital control all in one water softener and iron removal filter for whole house use.

 With A 64,000 grain capacity, this water softener and iron filter uses a fine mesh resin to effectively remove rust-causing ferrous iron minerals up to a 6-8 PPM range from water.
 Ferrous iron may run clear in water, but can cause rust deposits and give water an unpleasant metallic taste.

-Its water softening features effectively reduce water hardness up to 75 grains per gallon (gpg), removing hard water causing minerals that result in limescale build-ups in plumbing and home appliances.
+Its water softening features effectively reduce water hardness up to 75 grains per gallon (gpg), removing hardness causing minerals that result in limescale build-ups in plumbing and home appliances.

-This softening system uses traditional salt-based softening to remove calcium and magnesium minerals from water.
+This softening system uses traditional salt-based softening to remove calcium and magnesium minerals from water, in addition to its iron removal capabilities.
 For this system to continue to work, a user will need to factor in for regular sodium tank top-ups.